What is UAT Testing?

-- At the same time, the UAT environment will be prepared for the execution with the help of the development team.
+- At the same time, the UAT environment will be prepared.
+This is done with the help of the development team.

-- During the testing, all the issues or defects that are found by the UAT team will be communicated with the development team with the help of a business analyst and/or project manager.
+- During testing, the issues or defects found by the UAT team are communicated with the development team.
+This activity is done with the help of a business analyst and/or project manager.

 - Identified issues or defects will be resolved by the development team as per their discussion with the UAT team, sponsor, project manager, and business analyst.

-Sometimes due to lack of time, business users or clients may decide to eliminate those modules that have any showstopper bugs and proceed with the product with minimum required features.
+Sometimes due to lack of time, business users or clients may decide to eliminate those modules that have any showstopper bugs.
+They simply proceed with the product with minimum required features.

-- When all the issues are resolved and the UAT team and the sponsor/business users are satisfied with the system, a sign-off will be provided to move further with the production deployment.
+- When all the issues are resolved and the UAT team is satisfied with the system, a sign-off will be provided to move further with the production deployment.